Martian Manhunter: Crisis era (mid-2000s–early-2010s)

 In Final Crisis #1 (2008), written by Grant Morrison the character is killed, with the death being further developed in the one-shot Final Crisis: Requiem.
-The character next appears in the Blackest Night storyline as a Black Lantern At the end of the miniseries, the character is resurrected.
-Following this, the character is featured in the weekly Brightest Day series.
+The character next appears in the Blackest Night storyline as a Black Lantern.
+At the end of the miniseries, the character is resurrected.
+Following this, the character is featured in the weekly series Brightest Day.
 During the series, J'onzz encounters another surviving Green Martian, D'kay D'razz, a scarred and warped psychopath who wants J'onzz to be her mate.

 In Brightest Day, he is a very prominent character, finding a water source on Mars and meeting and talking with the daughter of Dr. Erdel, Melissa.
 J'onzz is depicted tucking her into bed in a retirement home, in the form of her father.
 He later appears at Erdel's old lab.
 However, plant life starts to die every time he gets near.
 Later still, J'onzz goes to see M'gann M'orzz in Australia during her mediation search, but finds her beaten and tied up.
-While tending to her, he is contacted by the Entity, who instructs him to burn down the newly formed forest.
+While tending to her, he is contacted by the Life Entity, who instructs him to burn down the newly formed forest.
 When J'onzz asks M'gann who did this to her, M'gann says she was attacked by a female Green Martian.
 After this, J'onzz senses something in Star City.
 J'onzz arrives in Star City's new forest and attempts to complete his task; however, he is stopped from doing that by the Entity.
 The Entity reveals to him that the newly formed forest J'onzz is to burn down is on Mars.
 After J'onzz lashes out at Star City's forest, he returns home.
 During this same time period, J'onzz is found by Green Arrow, who attacks J'onzz after mistaking him for some sort of monster.
-After being knocked unconscious and dragged out of the forest by Green Arrow, J'onzz explains that the forest somehow tampered with his Martian shape-shifting abilities and temporarily drove him mad.
+After being knocked unconscious and dragged out of the forest by Green Arrow, J'onzz explains that the forest somehow tampered with his shapeshifting abilities and temporarily drove him mad.
 When J'onzz arrives home, he sees his planet covered in a newly formed forest on Mars.